KansasLaser Tag Source State of the Week

 The three largest herds of buffalo (correctly called bison) in Kansas are located on public lands at the Maxwell Game Preserve (McPherson), Big Basin (Ashland), and Buffalo Game Preserve (Garden City).

-Georgia By the Numbers
+Kansas By the Numbers

 South of Ashland the Rock Island Bridge is the longest railroad bridge of its kind.
 It measures 1,200 feet long and is 100 feet above the Cimarron River.